-Chris Creagh (CEO) was issued with 30,000,000 Performance Rights for nil consideration on 9 February 2018, pursuant to Board approval and the shareholder approved Performance Rights Plan.
+Chris Creagh (CEO) until 31 March 2020 was issued with 30,000,000 Performance Rights for nil consideration on 9 February 2018, pursuant to Board approval and the shareholder approved Performance Rights Plan.
 Each Performance Right carries the right to one Elementos Limited ordinary share, subject to satisfaction of certain performance hurdles/vesting conditions.
-The performance period for the performance rights expires on 30 June 2020.
+The performance period for the performance rights expired on 30 June 2020.

-Performance Rights shall be divided into tranches of the amounts set out in Column 1, vesting on satisfaction of conditions set out in Column 2:
+Performance Rights shall be divided into tranches of the amounts set out in Column 1, vesting on satisfaction of conditions set out in Column 2 overleaf:

-Col umn 1 Column 2 (1) 4,000,000 ^(a) On continuous employment with the Company until 31 March 2018 (2) 2,000,000 On successful completion of the Definitive Feasibility Study (3) 3,000,000 ^(a) On continuous employment with the Company until 1 January 2019 (4) 3,000,000 On final approval of Environmental Permitting by any relevant authority (5) 4,000,000 On completion of a capital raising (debt or equity, or a combination) sufficient to fund construction of a project and Elementos' corporate costs (6) 4,000,000 On continuous employment with the Company until 1 January 2020

-(7) 10,000,000 ^(b) On the commissioning of a process plant that uses the low concentrate, roasting, leaching and electrowinning technology introduced to Elementos and reaching 80% of planned monthly production rate for a period of 3 months at any site operated by Elementos
+Column 1 Column 2 (1) 4,000,000 ^(a) On continuous employment with the Company until 31 March 2018 (2) 2,000,000 On successful completion of the Definitive Feasibility Study (3) 3,000,000 ^(a) On continuous employment with the Company until 1 January 2019 (4) 3,000,000 On final approval of Environmental Permitting by any relevant authority (5) 4,000,000 On completion of a capital raising (debt or equity, or a combination) sufficient to fund construction of a project and Elementos' corporate costs (6) 4,000,000 ^(b) On continuous employment with the Company until 1 January 2020 (7) 10,000,000 On the commissioning of a process plant that uses the low concentrate, roasting, leaching and electrowinning technology introduced to Elementos and reaching 80% of planned monthly production rate for a period of 3 months at any site operated by Elementos

-(a) These 7,000,000 performance rights were exercised into fully paid ordinary shares on 17 April 2019. (b) If the technology referred to in Tranche 7 is not implemented, Tranche 7 is subject to change by Elementos at its sole discretion.
+(a) These 7,000,000 performance rights were exercised into fully paid ordinary shares on 17 April 2019.